-The EIB Institute will cover the artists’ travel costs to and from Luxembourg, including a stopover to visit Callum Innes in Edinburgh.
-The artists will receive a stipend (EUR 100 per day each) and will be provided with a living/working space.
-At the end of the residency, the participants will receive a success fee of EUR 1 500 each, provided they have produced an artwork.
-The duration of the residency in Luxembourg will be one month in June 2017.
+The EIB Institute will cover the artists’ travel costs to and from Luxembourg (residency), and to and from Callum Innes’s studio (before the start of the residency).
+The artists will receive a stipend (EUR 100 per day to cover living costs and production) and will be provided with a living/working space.
+Upon starting the residency the artists will be given an additional production budget of EUR 500 and at the end of the residency will receive a success fee of EUR 1 000 each, provided they have produced an artwork.
+The residency in Luxembourg will take place in May/June 2018.

 Upon completion of the residency, the EIB may acquire the artwork(s) produced on-site from the artists.